CENTRAL & SOUTHERN FLORIDA (C&SF) PROJECT

 Congressional Districts: 5, 6, 7, 8, 9, 10, 14, 15, 16, 17, 18, 19, 20, 21, 22, 23, 24, 25, 26, 27

-Congress authorized the Central and Southern Florida (C&SF) project in the Flood Control Act of 1948 and subsequent authorizations through the Water Infrastructure Improvements for the Nation (WIIN) Act of 2016.
+Congress authorized the Central and Southern Florida (C&SF) project in the Flood Control Act of 1948 and subsequent authorizations through the Water Infrastructure Improvements for the Nation (WIIN) Act of 2016 and the Water Resources Development Act (WRDA) of 2018.
 The C&SF project is a multi-purpose project that provides flood control; water supply for municipal, industrial, and agricultural uses; prevention of saltwater intrusion; water supply for the Everglades National Park (ENP); and protection of fish and wildlife resources.
 The C&SF project involves an area of about 18,000 square miles, which includes all or part of 18 counties in central and southern Florida.
 The project is being implemented through a series of separable elements.
-The major separable elements are: Upper St Johns River Basin, West Palm Beach Canal (stormwater treatment area [STA]-1E/C-51), South Dade County (C-111), Manatee Protection, and the C&SF Comprehensive Everglades Restoration Plan (CERP).
+The major separable elements are: Upper St Johns River Basin, West Palm Beach Canal (stormwater treatment area [STA]-1E/C-51), South Dade County (C-111), Manatee Protection, the C&SF Comprehensive Everglades Restoration Plan (CERP), and the Everglades Agricultural Area (EAA).
 Other related projects that are appropriated separately are the Kissimmee River Restoration and Modified Water Deliveries to Everglades National Park projects, and the Everglades and South Florida Ecosystem Restoration (Critical) projects.

-The Water Resources Development Acts (WRDA) of 1992 and 1996 provided the U.S. Army Corps of Engineers (USACE) with the authority to re-evaluate the performance and impacts of the C&SF project and to recommend improvements and or modifications to the project for the purpose of restoring, preserving, and protecting the South Florida Ecosystem.
+WRDA 1992 and WRDA 1996 provided the U.S. Army Corps of Engineers (USACE) with the authority to re-evaluate the performance and impacts of the C&SF project and to recommend improvements and or modifications to the project for the purpose of restoring, preserving, and protecting the South Florida Ecosystem.
 The resulting Comprehensive Everglades Restoration Plan (CERP) was designed to capture, store, and redistribute fresh water previously lost to tide and to regulate the quality, quantity, timing, and distribution of water flows.
-The WRDA of 2000 approved the plan as an implementation framework, established a programmatic authorization, and required individual Project Implementation Reports (PIRs) for authorization.
+WRDA 2000 approved the plan as an implementation framework, established a programmatic authorization, and required individual Project Implementation Reports (PIRs) for authorization.
 The CERP includes approximately 60 components combined into multiple projects and will take more than 30 years to construct.

 The Water Resources Reform and Development Act of 2014 (WRRDA 2014) authorized four CERP projects for construction: (1) Caloosahatchee River (C-43) West Basin Storage Reservoir; (2) Canal 111 (C-111) Spreader Canal Western; (3) Biscayne Bay Coastal Wetlands Phase 1; and (4) Broward County Water Preserve Areas.

-The Water Infrastructure Improvements for the Nation Act of 2016 (WIIN 2016) authorized the Central Everglades Planning Project (CEPP) and a new total project cost for the Picayune Strand Restoration Project.
+WIIN 2016 authorized the Central Everglades Planning Project (CEPP) and a new total project cost for the Picayune Strand Restoration Project.

-The Water Resources Development Act of 2018 directed the Secretary to expedite completion of the Lake Okeechobee Regulation schedule.
-Section 1308 of the Act authorized the C&SF Everglades Agricultural Area, which was submitted by the SFWMD under the Section 203 process.
+WRDA 2018 directed the Secretary of the Army to expedite completion of the Lake Okeechobee Regulation schedule.
+Section 1308 of the Act authorized the C&SF Everglades Agricultural Area, which was submitted by the South Florida Water Management District (SFWMD) under the Section 203 process.

 |DOI Other Federal Agency